-Two of Shelf’s existing specs — tests/end-to-end/rate-book.spec.ts and tests/end-to-end/search.spec.ts — work fine.
+Two of Shelf’s specs — the starter’s tests/smoke.spec.ts and the tests/rate-book.spec.ts you built in the previous lab — work fine.
 They pass every time, they hit the right endpoints, and they verify the right outcomes.
 They also fail like they’re punishing you when they fail.
 No steps, no tags, no annotations, nothing that helps a dossier summarizer turn a red build into something an agent can fix.

 Your job in this lab is to retrofit both specs with test.step, tag them correctly, add at least one annotation, and introduce one expect.soft assertion where it genuinely helps.
 Then prove the result by running --grep @critical and watching the subset you expect to show up.